evildevill/Evilip/README.md

 * Device passcode removal.

 ```
-Ghost Framework can be used to remotely remove the
+Evilip Framework can be used to remotely remove the
 passcode of an Android device if it has been forgotten.
 ```

 * Device shell access.

 ```
-Ghost Framework can be used to access the remote Android
+Evilip Framework can be used to access the remote Android
 device shell without using OpenSSH or other protocols.
 ```